Mortgage Payment Relief

 Understanding a Mortgage Forbearance

 Using a forbearance agreement, MIDFLORIDA can temporarily suspend mortgage payments.
-Interest will still accrue but there would be no negative marks on your credit.
+Interest will still accrue.
 Once the agreement expires, borrowers must be financially capable of repaying the amount of missed payments.
 This can be achieved through a lump sum, payment plan or loan modification.

 Benefits of a mortgage forbearance: